An Estimate of \Lambda in Resummed Quantum Gravity in the Context of Asymptotic Safety: An Estimate of

 \section{\bf An Estimate of $\Lambda$}

 To see that the results here, taken together with those in Refs.~\cite{reuter1,reuter2}, allow us to estimate the value of $\Lambda$ today, we take the normal-ordered form of Einstein's equation

 The coherent state representation of the thermal density matrix then gives the Einstein equation in the form of thermally averaged quantities with $\Lambda$ given by our result in (\ref{lambscalar}) summed over the degrees of freedom as specified above in lowest order.
-In Ref.~\cite{reuter2}, it is argued that the Planck scale cosmology description of inflation needs the transition time between the Planck regime and the classical Friedmann-Robertson-Walker regime at $t_{tr}\sim 25 t_{Pl}$.
-We thus introduce
+In Ref.~\cite{reuter2}, it is argued that the Planck scale cosmology description of inflation needs the transition time between the Planck regime and the classical Friedmann-Robertson-Walker(FRW) regime at $t_{tr}\sim 25 t_{Pl}$.
+(We comment below on the uncertainty of this choice of $t_{tr}$.)\footnote{The analysis in Ref.~\cite{reuter2} of their renormalization group improved Einstein equations finds a set of solutions in which one has power law inflation in the UV regime and one switches abruptly to the classical FRW solution with essentially zero cosmological constant at the transition time $t_{tr}$.
+In other words, the solution to the renormalization group improved Einstein equations at the transition time and later is very well approximated by non-running values of the gravitational and cosmological constant when one uses the FRW approximation.
+This also avoids issues of double counting of effects, for example.
+From our (\ref{eq-rho-lambda}) one sees that allowing the running to continue past $t_{tr}$ would not change our result for $\rho_\Lambda$ by very much at all, less than 8\%.
+We ignore effects of such size here.} We thus introduce

 and use the arguments in Refs.~\cite{branch-zap} ($t_{eq}$ is the time of matter-radiation equality) to get the first principles estimate, from the method of the operator field,